Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-Draughts are a major cause of lower temperatures in homes.
-A draughty home costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts increase the likelihood of less temperature in homes.
+A cold house is more expensive to heat, which means wasting energy and increased bills.

-If you can feel external air getting in, or see an unobstructed draught coming from a hole or gap, then it is probably a gap or an opening that requirements sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Any gaps greater than 3mm that allow air to enter or exit of your home need sealing.
-For example, if the open fireplace is not in use, it may cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure that these draughts are stopped as far as imaginable.
+If you can feel external air coming in or an unobstructed draught coming out of a hole or gap and you can feel it, it is likely a crack or hole which needs sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that allow air in or out into the home need to be sealed.
+In the case of an open fireplace is not in use, it can cause draughts and should be sealed from.
+Landlords and property managers are accountable for ensuring such draughts are eliminated in the maximum extent imaginable.

-There is no need to block off holes or gaps which are part of the building.
-For instance, small gaps around windows and doors could be required to allow movement of the building as the house warms and cools so that they can still be shut and opened, rather than sticking.
-We will check all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps which are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement of the building when the house gets warmer and cooler, so that they can still be closed and opened rather than securing.
+We will examine all windows and doors as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections